hashicorp/vscode-terraform/README.md

 Intellisense, error checking and other language features are supported for Terraform v0.12 and greater.

 Syntax highlighting targets Terraform v1.0 and greater.
 Highlighting 0.12-0.15 configuration is done on a best effort basis.

+Terraform Search file support (.tfquery.hcl) requires the latest version of the extension and is designed to work with Terraform's search functionality.

 ## Usage